Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 Yeovil District Hospital is heavily invested in Microsoft's ecosystem; utilise [pm2-installer](https://github.com/jessety/pm2-installer) to easily install PM2 as a Windows service.

-**Note:** PM2 has been configured to automatically restart the application if modifications are made to `src/config.js`.
+**Note:** PM2 has been configured to automatically restart the application if modifications are made to `.env.development` or `.env.production`.

 ## Contributing